Streaming Architecture, Lakehouse, Data Integration

 • Access sensitive data columns

 Modern Lakehouse platforms support column-level security, row-level filtering, and dynamic data masking.
 For example, Unity Catalog and Apache Ranger provide attribute-based access control (ABAC) that adapts permissions based on user roles and data classification.
+For detailed access control strategies, see Access Control for Streaming.

 Conclusion